alex-kalanis/remote-request/README.md

 Requests for local and remote servers in object way.
 Contains libraries for querying remote machines - more universal way than Curl and more verbose than file_get_contents().

-The basic philosophy of this package is keep it simple and work with bulks of data, not streams, although stream variables has been used for passing the options.
-So no things like EventLoop.
+The basic philosophy of this package is keep it simple and work with bulks of data, although there are streams underneath and stream variables has been used for passing the options.

 ## Installation